-Large Language Models are technology that may help automate several tasks associated with research (in addition to many other applications).
-They are trained on text and can help with reasoning tasks, answering questions, and searching along the citaiton chain for scientific literature.
+Large Language Models are technology that can help automate several tasks associated with research (in addition to many other applications).
+They are trained on text and can help with reasoning tasks, answering questions, and searching along the citation chain for scientific literature.
 They are changing rapidly, but currently they show promise for research but certainly don't replace the need for critical thinking and subject expertise.

 AI Tool | Best Research Use | Cost | Features at a Glance |